What Are the Symptoms of High Blood Pressure?

 In the vast majority of cases, there are no clear symptoms of high blood pressure (also known as hypertension), which can lead to heart disease, stroke, kidney failure , and eye problems if untreated.
 The only way to find out if you have high blood pressure is to get your blood pressure checked on a regular basis.
 This is especially important if you have a close relative who has high blood pressure.

 If your blood pressure is extremely high, there may be certain symptoms to look out for, including:

 - Vision problems

 - Chest pain

 Call Your Doctor About High Blood Pressure If:

-Your diastolic pressure -- the second, or bottom, number in a blood pressure reading -- suddenly shoots above 120, or your systolic pressure, the first number, is over 180; you may have malignant hypertension, a life-threatening condition that can result in heart attack, stroke, kidney and eye problems.
+- Your diastolic pressure -- the second, or bottom, number in a blood pressure reading -- suddenly shoots above 120, or your systolic pressure, the first number, is over 180; you may have malignant hypertension (also known as ''hypertensive emergency''), a life-threatening condition that can result in heart attack, stroke, kidney and eye problems.

-You're taking drugs for high blood pressure and experiencing worrisome side effects, such as drowsiness, constipation, dizziness, or loss of sexual function; your doctor may prescribe a different anti-hypertensive drug.
+- You're taking drugs for high blood pressure and experiencing worrisome side effects, such as angioedema (swelling of your mouth or tongue), drowsiness, constipation, dizziness, or loss of sexual function; your doctor may prescribe a different anti-hypertensive drug.